ievgenborodin/input-module/README.md

 ## Custom Input module

-*While using web applications on mobile devices we don't necessary always need to have full keyboard, which covers the half of our screen, when we need only to enter an integer...*
+*While using web applications on mobile devices we don't necessarily need to have full keyboard, which covers the half of our screen, when we need only to enter an integer...*

 Use: